MIPPL/nephele-org-website/public/content/glossary/index.md

 ---
-title: Ethereum Glossary
+title: Nephele Glossary
-description: An incomplete glossary of technical and non-technical terms related to Ethereum
+description: An incomplete glossary of technical and non-technical terms related to Nephele
 lang: en
 ---

-# Glossary {#ethereum-glossary}
+# Glossary {#Nephele-glossary}

 ## \# {#section-numbers}